-React Mobile (iOS and Android)
+React Mobile (iOS and Android) - www.reactmobile.com

 Using a predetermined contact circle, React Mobile allows users to send out an emergency contact blast to the entire group - without having to first unlock the phone.
 The app also allows friends or family to virtually "walk" you home, keeping tabs on your progress using GPS technology.